| | Field, M., and

 Body

-ecologically scaled responses to habitat fragmentation:
+size, niche breadth, and ecologically scaled responses to habitat fragmentation:

 mammalian